 Types of monoclonal antibody therapy include the following:

 - Trastuzumab is a monoclonal antibody that blocks the effects of the growth factor protein HER2, which sends growth signals to breast cancer cells.
 It may be used with other therapies to treat HER2 positive breast cancer.

 - Pertuzumab is a monoclonal antibody that may be combined with trastuzumab and chemotherapy to treat breast cancer.
 It may be used to treat certain patients with HER2 positive breast cancer that has metastasized (spread to other parts of the body).
-It may also be used as neoadjuvant therapy or adjuvant therapy in certain patients with early stage HER2 positive breast cancer.
+It may also be used as neoadjuvant therapy in patients with locally advanced, inflammatory, or early-stage breast cancer.
+It may also be used as adjuvant therapy in certain patients with early-stage HER2 positive breast cancer.

 - Ado-trastuzumab emtansine is a monoclonal antibody linked to an anticancer drug.
 This is called an antibody-drug conjugate.
 It is used to treat HER2 positive breast cancer that has spread to other parts of the body or recurred (come back).

 Tyrosine kinase inhibitors are targeted therapy drugs that block signals needed for tumors to grow.
 Tyrosine kinase inhibitors may be used with other anticancer drugs as adjuvant therapy.
 Tyrosine kinase inhibitors include the following: